• Skip to primary navigation

 • 😋 Best Crockpot Recipes

-If you've never tried corned beef, or just want to learn more about it, read my post called "what is corned beef"!
+If you've never tried corned beef or want to learn more about it, read my post called "What is corned beef?"!

-This may seem like a long list of ingredients, but it really isn't!
-Most of these items are common things that you could already have in your house!
+This may seem like a long list of ingredients, but it isn't.
+Most of these items are common things you could already have in your house.

 Tall image of ingredients needed for crockpot corned beef.